-Skills and knowledge required to pinpoint an NVH concern to a vehicle system.
-All aspects of NVH including fundamentals of NVH, NVH diagnostic tools and equipment, diagnosis of vibration concerns, diagnosis of noise concerns, and diagnosis of harshness concerns.
-Students who successfully complete this course will receive certification from Ford Motor Company in Noise, Vibration, and Harshness Principles and Diagnosis (30S06To).
-S to present day power plants; engine operation, construction, dis-assembly, precision measuring, machining, and reassembly.
-Students who successfully complete this course will receive certification from Ford Motor Company in Engine Repair (32S09T0).
+Address NVH concerns in vehicle system using NVH diagnostic tools and equipment for diagnosis of vibration, noise, and harshness issues.
+Students who successfully complete this course will receive current certification from Ford Motor Company in Noise, Vibration, and Harshness Principles and Diagnosis Certification (3oSo6To).
 S

-AFM 132 Internal Combustion Engine 2-4-4 Application of theory and laboratory situations pertaining
+AFM 132 Internal Combustion Engine 2-4-4